When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 earlier to give the SUVs more traction in the sand.
 What a great day!

+2016.
 That's my desk on the 14th Floor.
 I've posted on my wall the Arabic alphabet.
-And my monitors have photos of Oregon's Multnomah Falls.
+And my monitors have photos of Oregon's

-Above center: Three of the senior managers at the Central Planning Office on our last day: Gerry, Joep, and
+Above right: Three of the senior managers at the Central Planning Office on our last day: Gerry, Joep, and

 Geoff.
 Joep is from the Netherlands, while Gerry and Geoff are from the UK.
 Everyone was heading home.

-Above right: As were my colleagues Nafez (back to Sacramento, California) and Shashi (back to India).
-It was
+Above left: As were my colleagues Nafez (back to Sacramento, California) and Shashi (back to India).
+It was a sad

-Above left: Our group lunch, during the last day of CPO.
+Above right: Our group lunch during the last day of CPO.

-say, about 20,000 paper copies were printed and distributed to the public.
+And over 10,000 paper copies of my map were printed and distributed to the public.

 My Final Week in Doha